Areeeeeee/FPSSample/README.md

 **Unity Version 2018.4.36f**

-More about the base Unity FPS Sample project:
+More about the Unity FPS Sample project:

 https://unity.com/fps-sample